Mahaga88/Pumzika-Camp/README.md

 ## Acknowledgements

-- This project was developed as part of my Coding Bootcamp's final project.
+- This project was developed as part of my Web Developer Coding Bootcamp's final project.
 - The project's design and functionality were inspired by similar camping and booking platforms.

 ## Contact